galaktor/gogre3d/README.md

 * maybe find a nicer (safer?) way than naked void pointers as handles to ogre objects

 ## SWIG
 SWIG is the recommended way to wrap C++ code for golang, which it supports.
-I am aware of other attempts to create ogre wrappers using SWIG (i.e. OgreDotNet, older Python-Ogre), and their seems to have been a number of issues in both cases.
+I am aware of other attempts to create ogre wrappers using SWIG (i.e. OgreDotNet, older PyOgre), and there seems to have been a number of issues in both cases.

 I will play with SWIG at some point, maybe it's a viable option for a large-scale golang wrapper, maybe not.
 Nonetheless, I can get going with what I have now until I have more complex demands to the render engine.